Gap Analysis for Business Analyst (updated 2023)

 Master: Then take any road.
 It doesn’t matter!

-So you see, it’s essential to know what you wish to attain.
+So you see, knowing what you wish to attain is essential.

 For successful gap analysis, the first step is to precisely define the goal, its features, characteristics, and the tangible benefit of achieving the desired future state.
 The goals should be SMART i.e., Specific, Measurable, Attainable, Relevant, and Time-bounded.

 One can start by drawing a table or a matrix with three columns, and the desired future state can be written in the second column.
-E.g., the monthly productivity of the team should increase by 20% so that they can develop more functionalities.
+For e.g., the monthly productivity of the team should increase by 20% so that they can develop more functionalities.

 Step 2: Identify the Current state

 The second step is to identify the current state of affairs around the outlined goals.
-To gather details about the current state of an organization or project, you can use historical data, existing documentation, current metrics, reviews and appraisal details, and feedback.
-Also, you can speak to the individuals working within the area that will undergo a change and get first-hand information.
+To gather details about the current state of an organization or project, you can use historical data, existing documentation, current metrics, review and appraisal details, and feedback.
+You can also speak to the individuals working within the area that will undergo a change and get first-hand information.

 The current state should be documented in the first column of the table.